 HF radar surface current estimates using beamforming and direction finding (Beamscan and MUSIC) with a linear array

-Douglas Cahl, University of South Carolina Columbia, Department of Earth and Ocean Sciences, Columbia, SC, United States, George Voulgaris, University of South Carolina Columbia, Columbia, United States and Lynn Leonard, University of North Carolina at Wilmington, Earth and Ocean Sciences, Wilmington, NC, United States
+Douglas Cahl, University of South Carolina Columbia, Department of Earth and Ocean Sciences, Columbia, SC, United States, George Voulgaris, University of South Carolina Columbia, Columbia, United States and Lynn Leonard, University of North Carolina at Wilmington, Earth and Ocean Sciences, Wilmington, United States

 Abstract: